-(i) Subsidies on salaries and wages
+(i) Salaries and wages

-Subsidies on salaries and wages are assistance received by enterprises (whether for Employers, Employees or Self-employed Workers) from the Government whether from the federal government, state, local authorities, government statutory bodies or non-profit institutions (regulated by the government) representing subsidies on wages and salaries.
-This assistance so that the employer continues to pay the salary of his employees, with the aim of returning to make production or continuing to perform withdrawals without stopping production operations.
-Referring to the WAGE SUBSIDY PROGRAMME (PSU) is financial assistance paid to the employer of each enterprise for each local employee.Income derived from subsidies on salaries and wages received either from Government, Statutory Bodies, Non-Government Organizations or corporate sponsorships.
+Subsidies on salaries and wages are assistance received by enterprises (whether for Employers, Employees or Self-employed Workers) from the Government whether from the federal government, state, local authorities, government statutory bodies or nonprofit institutions (regulated by the government) representing subsidies on wages and salaries.
+This assistance the employer continues to pay the salary of his employees, with the aim of returning to make production or continuing to perform withdrawals without stopping production operations.
+Referring to the WAGE SUBSIDY PROGRAMME (PSU) is financial assistance paid to the employer of each enterprise for each local employee.